mmontalbo/grim_rust/docs/intro_timeline_comparison.md

 ## Extending the comparison

-- Update `INTRO_RETAIL_REQUIRED_EVENTS` in
+- The watch loop lives in `grctl/src/main.rs` under `run_intro_timeline_loop`.
-  `grctl/grim_scenarios/src/main.rs` if new intro events must be enforced before the scenario completes.
-- The comparison helpers live in `grctl/grim_scenarios/src/timeline.rs`.
-Keep additional validations there (for example timestamp deltas) so the main scenario logic stays focused on orchestration.
-- Add new scenario variants by extending `ScenarioKind` and pointing them at the shared helpers to reuse the existing artifact and summary flow.
+  Extend it if you need additional validations (for example timestamp deltas or stricter sequencing).
+- The structured helpers in `grctl/grim_scenarios/src/timeline.rs` are still available if you want to persist comparison reports alongside other scenario artifacts in the future.